-One of the critical tools that global companies with a remote workforce need are proper instant messaging for business solutions.
-When deployed and used correctly, an instant messaging tool for business can be a vital piece of your ability to stay in touch with your employees and colleagues while also fostering productivity and camaraderie.
+One of the most critical tools that companies with a remote workforce need is proper instant messaging.
+When deployed and used correctly, an instant messaging tool for business can be a vital piece of your ability to stay in touch with your employees and colleagues while also fostering productivity.

 Our Top 3 Picks for Instant Messaging Apps for Business